taralynn00/GVSU-Hackathon-Handbook/README.md

 2. Create a new service file:
 - `sudo nano /etc/systemd/system/myscript.service`
 3. Paste this inside: [Unit]
-6. Description=Run my script at boot
+4. Description=Run my script at boot
-7. After=network-online.target
+5. After=network-online.target
-8. Wants=network-online.target
+6. Wants=network-online.target
-9. [Service]
+7. [Service]
-10. ExecStart=/home/pi/myscript.sh
+8. ExecStart=/home/pi/myscript.sh
-11. WorkingDirectory=/home/pi
+9. WorkingDirectory=/home/pi
-12. StandardOutput=inherit
+10. StandardOutput=inherit
-13. StandardError=inherit
+11. StandardError=inherit
-14. Restart=always
+12. Restart=always
-15. User=pi
+13. User=pi
-16. [Install]
+14. [Install]
-17. WantedBy=multi-user.target
+15. WantedBy=multi-user.target
 Change paths or username if needed.
-18. Save and exit (Ctrl + X, then Y, then Enter).
+16. Save and exit (Ctrl + X, then Y, then Enter).
-19. Enable and start the service:
+17. Enable and start the service:
-20.	sudo systemctl daemon-reload
+18. sudo systemctl daemon-reload
-21.	sudo systemctl enable myscript.service
+19. sudo systemctl enable myscript.service
-22.	sudo systemctl start myscript.service
+20. sudo systemctl start myscript.service
-23. Check its status:
+21. Check its status:
-24.	systemctl status myscript.service
+22. systemctl status myscript.service
-25. Reboot to confirm it launches automatically.
+23. Reboot to confirm it launches automatically.

 Extra Tips
-•	Always use the full path to your script and test it manually first.
+- Always use the full path to your script and test it manually first.
-•	Add a line at the top of your script to define the shell, for example:
+- Add a line at the top of your script to define the shell, for example:
-•	#!/bin/bash
+  - `#!/bin/bash`
-•	If your script depends on Wi-Fi or other services, start it with a delay:
+  - If your script depends on Wi-Fi or other services, start it with a delay:
-•	sleep 10
+      - `sleep 10`
-•	To view logs, use:
+    - To view logs, use:
-•	journalctl -u myscript.service -e
+      - `journalctl -u myscript.service -e`

 ### I²C Communication in IoT Systems